 The course is comprised each week of a half-period vocal coaching session with a faculty coach-accompanist and a half-period of collaborative work in the students applied voice lesson.
 Vocal coaching will address the style, musical markings, tempo, language, phrasing, and interpretation of the applied lesson repertoire.
-Students registered for two credits of MUVO 171 must register concurrently for one credit of MUVO 172.
-Students registered for one credit of MUVO 171 must register concurrently for .5 credit of MUVO 172.
+Students registered for one credit of MUVO 371 must register concurrently for one credit of MUVO 372.
 Restricted to music majors.
-Restricted to students with freshman and sophomore standing.
+Restricted to students with junior and senior standing.
 May be repeated for credit.